wangziqi2013/wangziqi2013.github.io/_posts/2018-06-11-A-fully-associative-tagless-dram-cache.markdown

 We maintain an invariant that the DRAM cache must hold all pages mapped by the TLB.
 The remaining unmapped storage of the DRAM cache can be used as a victim cache.
 If an entry is evicted from the cTLB, the corresponding cache block can still be cached in the DRAM cache, and continues to exist as a victim block.
-On a memory instruction, the TLB is consulted
+On a memory instruction, the TLB is consulted to find the physical address and L4 cache address.
+If the first three levels miss, then the cache address is used to fetch the cache block from the DRAM cache.
+Thanks to the above mentioned invariant, it is guaranteed that if the cTLB has an entry for a page, then the page must exist in the DRAM cache.
+If cTLB misses, then the page walker is invoked to traverse the page table and load the corresponding entry.
+We cover the details of the page table in its own section.